CommandPost/FCPCafe/docs/README.md

 Here's a [17 big & little things at WWDC23](https://developer.apple.com/videos/play/wwdc2023/111486/){target="_blank"}.

-Here is some of the relevant highlights for Final Cut Pro editors:
+Below are some of the relevant highlights for Final Cut Pro editors.

+First up, the new **Mac Pro**:

 ![](../static/wwdc23-macpro.png)